CongM/academic-kickstart/content/project/Statistical-Models-for-Large-Networks/index.md

 date = 2019-04-14T00:00:00

 # Project summary to display on homepage.
-summary = "Built network models that could be scaled to analyze large networks."
+summary = "Built statistical models and algorithms that could be scaled to analyze large networks."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`